Rinkumoni-kLita/RecipeBlog-MongoDB-Node.js/README.md

 - Jenkins installed and configured
 - GitHub repository with Node.js app
 - Node.js and npm installed locally for testing

+##### Limitations
+ - MongoDB URI stored in .env file (can use Secrets Manager for production)
+ - No rollback mechanism implemented
+ - Single EC2 instance, no auto-scaling
+ - IaC (Terraform/CloudFormation) not used in this demo

+ ### Future Improvement
+ - Add rollback / Blue-Green deployment
+ - Auto-scaling via ECS / Fargate
+ - Secure credentials via AWS Secrets Manager
+ - Implement automated tests in pipeline

 #### Setup & Deployment Steps #
 1. **Clone the repository:**
 ```bash